The Columbus Campus is closed: More

 Why have the STAR form?

 The form is designed to initiate conversations between students and instructors to discuss their testing accommodations for the term.
-DS uses the form to process tests for Disability Services (DS) and accommodated testing at the AQ testing center.
+Disability Services (DS) uses the form to process accommodated tests at Columbus State Testing Centers.

 Instructor or Student: Who fills out the form?